panoptesDev/panoptis-program-library/token-swap/README.md

 # Token Swap Program

-A Uniswap-like exchange for the Token program on the Safecoin blockchain, deployed to `6RWe1TGwvojnbAynyWrHzm3GgHf7AmX7kLQTJG7vHCfb` on all networks.
+A Uniswap-like exchange for the Token program on the Solcoin blockchain, deployed to `6RWe1TGwvojnbAynyWrHzm3GgHf7AmX7kLQTJG7vHCfb` on all networks.

 Full documentation is available at https://spl.solana.com/token-swap